 - One 3″ run extending beyond the tower to the back of our lot for possible future use with additional antennas in this location

 - One 1 1/2″ conduit for the 120 VAC cable to the tower

 As you can imagine, this requires quite a trench!
 This part of the construction is compounded by the existence of a sprinkler system and train pipes for the rain spouting as well as the radial field all of which are already in place in the area where the conduits must run.
 This is yet another job for Brian Veillette (Nashyei@aol.com), our excavation contractor on the project.
 As you can see from the pictures below, Brain has done a very careful job of creating the trench to minimize the damage to our lawn.

-The conduits are laid in a bed of sand and then covered completely with another layer of sand to ensure that the pipes are not damage by freezing and thawing of the ground.
+The conduits are laid in a bed of sand and then covered completely with another layer of sand to ensure that the pipes are not damaged by freezing and thawing of the ground.
 We also constructed two moisture drains under the conduits at the ends and place small holes in the pipes at the bottom to allow the water that will ultimately accumulate in the pipes to drain into the ground.
-Also note the drainage pipes installed on the rain spoutings to carry rainwater from the room away form the conduit area and the shack in the basement.
+Also, note the drainage pipes installed on the rain spoutings to carry rainwater from the room away from the conduit area and the shack in the basement.
 These are important steps to ensure that the feedline in the conduits stay dry and perform well for an extended period of time.
-It’s also important to create a gradual up slope at the ends of the conduits which will contain hardline feeders as these cable are stiff and cannot be bent sharply as the come out of the ground.
-This is accomplished by using a pair of 22.5 degree elbows on each end of the conduits to bring them out of the ground.
+It’s also important to create a gradual upslope at the ends of the conduits which will contain hardline feeders as these cables are stiff and cannot be bent sharply as the come out of the ground.
+This is accomplished by using a pair of 22.5-degree elbows on each end of the conduits to bring them out of the ground.